Five Year Construction Plan

 – Funds assigned to projects through the Federal Transportation Bill, Federal Safety Programs or other special federal transportation programs.
 A percentage of federal funds appropriated to the State of Minnesota are allocated to the counties and cities.

 This share of federal funds is distributed on a competitive basis.
 Projects must be submitted on an annual basis (usually two to four years ahead of planned construction), and then they are evaluated and selected.
 Average Annual Federal Funds – Variable: $0 to $4,000,000.
-Wright County has often been successful in obtaining federal funds to help offset funding shortfalls and typically utilizes federal funding for preservation, bridge, and reconstruction projects.
+Wright County has had success in obtaining federal funds to help offset funding shortfalls.

 – Annual allocation to the county from state gas tax and vehicle license or registration fees.
 Municipal SA funds are designated to be utilized for any element related to roadway construction or rehabilitation on the CSAH system located within the established boundaries of a municipality (under 5,000 population).
 These funds may not be used on the CR system or in areas outside a municipality.